xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-new-web-request-GET.png" width=70% alt="New Web request dialog">

 2. Specify the API endpoint.
-For the GET request, the API endpoint is `https://sample-web-service-aut.herokuapp.com/api/users/`.
+Our API endpoint for the GET request is `https://sample-web-service-aut.herokuapp.com/api/users/`.

-3. To pass a variable to the GET API, add the `${variable_name}` place holder at the end of the API endpoint.
+3. To pass a variable to the GET API, add the `${variable_name}` placeholder at the end of the API endpoint.

     Here we specify the `id` variable using the `${id}` syntax as follows:
     `https://sample-web-service-aut.herokuapp.com/api/users/${id}`.